 The winner on that historic day in 1984, Mountain Hero, was bred in Tregaron by the committee's first secretary Gareth Lloyd Davies.
 Sadly Gareth did not live to see the fruition of many an owner’s dream of winning Tregaron.
 It was however fitting that the winner was presented with the Gareth Lloyd Davies Memorial Trophy.
-This perpetual trophy is now presented annually to the winner of the Oriel Welsh Classic, one of the finest accolades in British harness racing.
+This perpetual trophy is now presented annually to the winner of the Welsh Classic one of the finest accolades in British harness racing.

 Twenty years later and the club continued to create history.
 In 2002 it staged the first 3-day harness race meeting in the UK and today Tregaron Trotting Club offers almost £100,000 in prize money.

 The season at Tregaron kicks off with the spring meeting in May and trainers from all parts of the country make sure that they have some of their stable stars ready to take the early season honours in The Spring Handicap or the 4 year old Senior Welsh Dragon.